Skip to main content

 To achieve this look at home, you will need a makeup sponge, your chosen pastel polishes, and a steady hand.
 Start by applying a white or nude base coat.
 Then, paint stripes of your chosen colors onto the sponge and dab it onto your nail in a rolling motion.
 Repeat until the gradient is opaque and smooth.
 Finish with a high-gloss top coat for a polished look.

 The beauty of pastel ombre is its versatility.
 You can keep it subtle with two neighboring shades or go bold with a full rainbow gradient across all five fingers.
 This is one trend that works equally well on short natural nails and long extensions.
+For 18 pastel designs that lean into this exact ombre energy, my pastel summer nails post is the full visual roundup — and april nails has lavender swirls and peach ombre variations that are especially easy to do at home.

 Pastel ombre nail design showing lavender to pink gradient